heavyk/new-setup/boundary-issues.md

 imagine how this idea of narration looks to me (which, to give an example, I'll do next): I want to be in the driver's seat, and dictate the quality of my experience. so, for example: *instead of what LOA would give*, I want it to be something else; something I *didn't* deserve. now, imagine for a

+warrior, dominance, vs a narrated battle victory/loss (brb)

-warrior, dominance, vs a narrated battle victory/loss
+### warrior, dominance, vs a narrated battle victory/loss